balajisivaganesan/weathergenerator/README.md

 The values created are just a simulation and is not meteorologically accurate.
 The simulator keeps on emitting the data.

+Installtion Steps

-Just clone the maven repository and perform maven clean build.
+Just clone the maven repository.
+Then execute:

-Updates on the way
+mvn package appassembler:assemble

+Once the build is complete, in the target/appassembler/bin folder, there is an executable called "weathersim.bat".
+Just run this in cmd prompt and the weather data gets simulated.
+The output is also written in a file which is in the same folder and that is called "weatheroutput.txt"

 The output snapshot is given below